Convincing Your Ex-Partner to Do Mediation

 Clarify the Focus of Mediation

-Sometimes, a person is reluctant to undergo mediation because they do not know the true purpose of it.
+If your ex will not do mediation, it’s often because they don’t understand its true purpose.
+Sometimes, a person is reluctant to undergo mediation because they misunderstand what it involves.
 Some think that mediation is a form of litigation.
 Others may wrongly perceive that the costs will be similar to that of legal action.
 In order to convince your ex-partner to consider mediation, help them understand that this is an out-of-court action and that the sooner the issues are resolved, the sooner everyone can move on.
 Pivotal to this of course is ensuring that there is clarity of the issues that are in dispute.
 When emotion is overwhelming, it can distort the real issues that need resolution.
 A free, initial consultation with one of our mediators will assist you both to understand what really is in dispute.

 Mediation is not counselling